 Custom noise-isolating earphones custom earmolds fit to your favorite ETYMOTIC earphones

 Whatever your unique lifestyle, your audiologist has a custom solution to fit your needs.
 Your hearing is important.
 Take care to protect it for today and for the future.
 If you work in a high-noise environment, it’s important to have regular hearing appointments to check for early indications of hearing loss.

 A custom product order requires a brief appointment with an audiologist.
 During this appointment, the audiologist will make what is called an ear mold impression.
 The audiologist uses an otoscope to inspect your ear canal for any debris.
-Next, a foam block is placed in the ear canal using a handheld pen light and a silicone material is squirted into the ear canal with a syringe.
-The material only takes a couple minutes to harden and then it is removed.
+Next, a foam block is placed in the ear canal using a handheld pen light, and a silicone material is squirted into the ear canal with a syringe.
+The material only takes a couple minutes to harden, and, then, it is removed.
 The ear mold impression provides an accurate, detailed replica of your ear for the lab to make your custom ear piece.
-Custom products can take up to a few weeks, so do not be disappointed when you do not receive your earplugs the same day as your appointment.
+Custom products can take up to a few weeks, so you should not be disappointed when you do not receive your earplugs the same day as your appointment.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.